For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 Why are sanctuary cities in the news more often recently?

-These types of cities have been in the news more frequently over the last few years as politicians leverage immigration to draw support.
-In 2023, North Dakota passed a law banning sanctuary cities, even though there were none in the state then.
+Sanctuary cities have been in the news more frequently over the last few years as politicians leverage immigration to draw support.
+In 2023, North Dakota passed a law banning sanctuary cities, even though there were no sanctuary policies in effect in the state then.

 Acts of political theater are also drawing attention to these types of cities.
 In 2022, Governor Ron Desantis of Florida and Governor Greg Abbott of Texas began transporting immigrants to sanctuary cities like New York, Chicago, and Washington, D.C.
 Although the governors said they simply require sanctuary cities to assist with immigration, critics argue that these politicians wanted to stir up support for their reelection campaigns.

-Unfortunately, discussions about these cities aren’t often factual.
+Unfortunately, discussions about sanctuary cities aren’t often factual.
 That’s why it’s essential to use trusted sources like government websites to obtain information about sanctuary city policies.

 Key takeaways for immigrants